Driver's license: International and interstate considerations

 Many groupings of countries have agreed to recognize driving permits issued by the authorities of any of their members.
-Examples include the European Union and the Cooperation Council for the Arab States of the Gulf (GCC), where holders of permits issued by any member state can drive in all member states.
+Examples include the European Union (EU), the Association of Southeast Asian Nations (ASEAN) and the Cooperation Council for the Arab States of the Gulf (GCC), where holders of permits issued by any member state can drive in all member states.
 Most countries worldwide will also recognize the permits of citizens of foreign states wishing to drive as visitors.
 All EU member countries now issue permits in a standard format, regardless of the language of the permit.

 The International Driving Permit (IDP) (sometimes erroneously called the International Driver's License) is a booklet which is an authorized translation of a driver's home permit into up to ten languages (including languages with non-Latin scripts such as Arabic, Chinese, Greek, Japanese and Russian).
 In many cases, it is obtained from a motoring organization such as the Automobile Association or the equivalent in the driver's home country.
 In other cases, it is delivered by the same government services that deliver ordinary permits.
 The IDP has no validity except when used in conjunction with the driver's own domestic permit.
 The existence of the IDP is necessitated by many countries refusing to recognize driving permits written in foreign languages without accompanying certified translations.

 Temporary visitors from the United States to France (less than 90 days) are permitted to drive with a valid US state driver's license.
 In addition to holding a US driver's license, visitors are advised (but not required) to carry an International Driving permit, or attach a French translation to their US state driver's license.

-China, at present, does not recognize IDPs and requires drivers to get an additional Chinese licence before being officially allowed on all roads.
+China, at present, does not recognize IDPs and requires drivers to obtain an additional Chinese licence before being officially allowed on all roads.
 Holders of foreign permits are exempt from certain requirements when obtaining a Chinese permit.

 A minimum driving age often exists regardless of possession of a foreign permit; an American cannot drive below the local minimum age in Europe, nor can a 17-year-old Briton drive in mainland Europe where the minimum age is 18.

 Many countries have established a driver's license exchange arrangement after reviews of the foreign jurisdiction's licensing processes.
 Where standards in the other jurisdiction are comparable in areas such as medical standards, minimum driving age, and knowledge and road testing, an exchange of the foreign jurisdiction's license may occur.
 This may also be called Driver's License Reciprocity.